The Holy Month of Ramadan

 The Month of Fasting, Repentance, and Charity

 Ramadan is the ninth month of the Islamic calendar.
 It is the most important month of the year, the month of the universal community of believers, the month of the soul.
-The arrival of this blessed month is greeted with joy, for in it the doors of heaven are opened further for the faithful and the Divine Compassion descends upon those who seek it.
 Each individual is responsible for sighting the new moon and knowing when the month begins.
 Read SSC’s moon sighting policy here.

 Acts of Worship